Mobile ERP case studies you can learn from

 The mobility requirement

-The company was not mobile-enabled, and consequently was experiencing lost sales opportunities, particularly in the case of targeting young customers.
-Unfortunately, the company had largely depended on young users to increase brand value by means of word-of-mouth.
+The company was not mobile-enabled and consequently was experiencing lost sales opportunities, particularly in the case of targeting young customers.
+Unfortunately, the company had largely depended on young users to increase brand value through word-of-mouth.

 Baseline scenario